Finding The Right Garden Designer For Your Project

 Professional Accreditation:

-As an APL accredited designer myself, it’s a sign I have gone through a certain process to have my work recognised by a professional body but, I also know there are also good designers who choose not to do this.
+As an APL accredited designer myself, it’s a sign I have gone through a certain process to have my work recognised by a professional body.
+However, I also know there are also good designers who choose not to do this.

 Word on the street: